 Many medicines, most notably antibiotics can reduce or completely eradicate all the good bacteria in your digestive tract.
 Sugar feeds the yeast in the digestive tract which in turn will diminish the good bacteria.
 So you need to be constantly replenishing the your body with pro-biotics.

 As you study about the benefits of pro-biotics, you’ll see that different strains have different benefits for the body.
 That’s why it’s not enough to just take a lot of live cells, you also want a wide variety of strains.
 For example, yogurt typically only contains two, maybe four or five, culture strains, mostly Bifidum and Lactobacillus strains.
 But there are literally dozens of strains besides what’s in yogurt.
-So, you should probably have a combination of foods rich in pro-biotics and pro-biotic tablets.

 Take the important vitamins